Lance-Easley/Rock-Paper-Scissors/README.md

 # Side Project
-This is my repository for my "Rock Paper Scissors" project, my second project that I made during Base Camp Coding Academy.
+This is my repository for my "Rock Paper Scissors" project, the second project that I made during Base Camp Coding Academy.

 # Rock-Paper-Scissors
 This project was my first time using the `random` module.